plone/plone.caching/README.txt

 This package provides a framework for the management of cache headers, built atop `z3c.caching`_.
 It consists of the following elements:

-* An interface ``IResponseMutator``, describing components which mutate the response for caching purposes.
+* An interface ``ICachingOperation``, describing components which:

+    * Modify the response for caching purposes.
 The most common operation will be to set cache headers.
-Response mutators are named multi-adapters on the published object (e.g. a view) and the request.

-* An interface ``ICacheInterceptor``, describing components which intercept a request before view rendering (but after traversal and authorisation) to provide a cached response.
+    * Intercept a request before view rendering (but after traversal and authorisation) to provide a cached response.
 The most common operation will be to set a "304 Not Modified" response header and return an empty response, although it is also possible to provide a full response body.

-Cache interceptors are named multi-adapters on the published object (e.g. a view) and the request.
+  Caching operations are named multi-adapters on the published object (e.g. a view) and the request.

-* Two interfaces, ``IResponseMutatorType`` and ``ICacheInterceptorType``, which are used for utilities describing response mutators and cache interceptors, respectively.
+* An interfaces ``ICachingOperationType`` which is used for utilities describing caching operations.
+This is mainly for UI purposes, although this package does not provide any UI of its own.

-* Hooks into the Zope 2 ZPublisher (installed provided ZPublisher is available) which will execute response mutators and cache interceptors as appropriate.
+* Hooks into the Zope 2 ZPublisher (installed provided ZPublisher is available) which will execute caching operations as appropriate.

-* Helper functions for looking up configuration options for response mutators and cache interceptors in a registry managed by `plone.registry`_
+* Helper functions for looking up configuration options caching operations in a registry managed by `plone.registry`_

-* A response mutator called ``plone.caching.operations.chain``, which can be used to chain together multiple response mutators.
-It will look up the option ``plone.caching.operations.chain.${rulename}.operations`` in the registry, expecting a list of strings indicating the names of response mutators to execute. (${rulename} refers to the name of the caching rule set in use - more on this later).
+* An operation called ``plone.caching.operations.chain``, which can be used to chain together multiple operations.
+It will look up the option ``plone.caching.operations.chain.${rulename}.operations`` in the registry, expecting a list of strings indicating the names of operations to execute. (${rulename} refers to the name of the caching rule set in use - more on this later).

 Usage
 ~~~~~